LeakyAbstractions/result-manual/docs/advanced-usage/lazy-results.md

 ## Lazy Results Based on Suppliers

-When we have an expression that supplies a result object, we can use [`LazyResults::ofSupplier`](https://dev.leakyabstractions.com/result-lazy/javadoc/0.5.0.2/com/leakyabstractions/result/lazy/LazyResults.html#ofSupplier-java.util.function.Supplier-) to encapsulate it as a lazy result.
+When we have an expression that supplies a result object, we can use [`LazyResults::ofSupplier`][OF_SUPPLIER] to encapsulate it as a lazy result.

 ```java
 @Test